Retirement annuities

 Tax-deferral

 Enough said.
 If you are a high-income earner and max out your other tax-deferred space, this is at least worth considering.
-Tax-deferral is an indication for Life Insurance as well.
-Careful as there is a 10% penalty if you take out income before 59 and a half.
+Tax-deferral is also an indication for Life Insurance.
+Be careful, as there is a 10% penalty if you take out income before 59 and a half.

 Income You Cannot Outlive